Where to easily see giant and tall trees in Tasmania......

-The Tall Trees walk can be linked to the Waterfalls Circuit – there are also some huge old trees to be seen on the Lake Dobson rd which winds up to the higher lakes area of the park.
+The Tall Trees walk can be linked to the Waterfalls Circuit and some of the best old trees are to be seen along the section to Lady Barron Falls – there are also some huge old trees to be seen on the Lake Dobson road which winds up to the higher alpine areas of the park.

 The Tall Trees parking area is at: 42°40'56.9"S 146°42'13.2"E

-Forestry Tasmania bestowed the rather unoriginal names of ‘Big Tree’ and ‘Bigger Tree’ for the two tallest old E. regnans in this stand.
+Big Trees Reserve: Forestry Tasmania bestowed the rather unoriginal names of ‘Big Tree’ and ‘Bigger Tree’ for the two tallest old Eucalyptus regnans in this stand.
 The usual access is via Maydena and then take the Styx River Rd.
 The reserve is at:

 Lady Binney Reserve

 Take the Florentine rd past Maydena.
 After about 9km you’ll arrive at a wonderful stand of old Eucalyptus obliqua.
 There is still an old track that winds through the stand.
 Although it is currently not signposted, with a bit of searching it can be found on the lower side of the road near an obvious wider cleared section.

 Manning Road Stand

 Although you have to drive all through the virtually completely cleared Florentine Valley to get to it (before the 1950s it was pure old forest of pre 1800s origin), the Manning Road stand gives you an idea of the type of forest that once was widespread in the Florentine.
 This stand has its origins around the year 1800, so the trees are not as large in girth as those in other places, however, most still have intact crowns, something rare in old growth forests in Tasmania.

 While this area was impacted by the 2019 fires, there are still some living giants to see.